 Desired Outcomes

 Revive Malheur Lake by improving water quality and restoring freshwater marshes.
 Restoring and sustaining Harney Basin wetland conditions and clear water habitat is the primary goal for Malheur Lake.
-Managing the nonnative common carp population, reintroduction of emergent vegetation and restoring marsh conditions are objectives that will help achieve this goal.
+Managing the nonnative common carp population, reintroduction of submergent and emergent vegetation and restoring marsh conditions are objectives that will help achieve this goal.

 Awareness, attention and trust from multiple audiences.
 Engaging the community with HBWC restoration and management efforts, both locally and beyond Harney County, will build greater awareness, garner attention, and deepen trust as audiences engage in this conservation journey.
 Growth in awareness, attention, and trust will also generate greater public support and social license for actions to revive Malheur Lake as management decisions are explored, tested, and implemented.